Many homeowners dream of having the perfect lawn – the kind of surface that would make a golf club groundskeeper jealous.

 Next, you need to overseed your lawn.
 Make sure you choose the correct seeds for the type of grass you currently have, or you can feel free to mix it up or change the species over time.

 If you’re starting fresh, you should choose a grass that will thrive in your location.
-Check out the ever-informative Scotts website for more information on identifying your grass.

 If the clouds are not due to open, water your lawn thoroughly.
 You need to do this every day until the seeds germinate.
 The seeds need to be kept wet, without over-saturation.